nikulpatel3141/KindleClipRS/README.md

 `Remember this`
 ```

-### Clipping Formatting
+## Clipping Formatting

 The [template](/templates/clipping_template.md) file determines how the `Quote` structs are rendered at compile time.
 The template becomes part of the code via a Rust macro.
 See [askama](https://github.com/djc/askama/tree/main) for more details.

-The upside of this is template validity is checked at compile time, but you'll need to recompile when you want to change the template.
+An upside is template validity is checked at compile time, but you'll need to recompile the script when you want to change the template.

 ## About

-This project is based on [this](https://github.com/robertmartin8/KindleClippings) great one and is a means for me to improve my Rust.
-I've definitely learned a lot through this project, though I've still got a long way to go.
+This project was inspired by [this](https://github.com/robertmartin8/KindleClippings) neat one and is a means for me to improve my Rust.

 Please reach out with feedback if you have any!

 ## TODO